How To Manage Change For Successful Enterprise Analytics Adoption

 When this happens, it can threaten & place your entire initiative in jeopardy, putting you at a severe competitive disadvantage.

-To ensure that your program does not fall into this, you will need to execute a detailed and intricate change management program.
+To ensure that your program does not fall into this, you will need to execute a detailed and intricate data driven change management program.

 Why Is Change Management Needed For Analytics Projects?